pimpcapital/ParallelGit/README.md

 Project purpose explained
 -------------------------
+Git is an awesome file storage.
+Its unique data structure offers many features that other file storages and databases don't have such as:
+* Storing history versions at a very low cost
+* Duplication detection
+* Simple local and remote backup
-When you build a server role application, you cannot afford checking out files to your hard drive every time user makes a request.
-In fact, you should use a bare repository (a normal repository without its work directory) when you are serving multiple users.
+For a server role application, it is hardly feasible to check out files into hard drive for every request.
+In fact, a system that serves multiple users should be using a bare repository (a normal repository without its work directory).

-How would you interact with a Git repository with no work directory?
+How would you make a system that interacts with a Git repository with no work directory?
 If you know Git really well, I bet you know the tricks to read a file without checking out the branch/commit.
 But what if you want to make some changes to a file?

 Imagine you have this file in a branch:
 ```